Volunteers’ group invites public to watch concert for a cause

-A GROUP of volunteers is inviting everyone to watch a fundraising concert on November 26, 2023, at the IEC3 Convention Center in Cebu City.
+A GROUP of volunteers is inviting everyone to watch its fundraising concert on Sunday, Nov.
+26, 2023, at the IEC Convention Center in Cebu City.

-The concert, dubbed “Sukli sa Gugma” is organized by the All-terrain Medical Relief Organization (AMRO).
+The concert, dubbed “Sukli sa Gugma (Return of Love),” is organized by the All-terrain Medical Relief Organization (Amro).

 Ticket prices range from P200 to P500.